ajrominger/to-do/to-do.md

 # personal
 - check on what we need for dmv
-- figure out ins payment
+- check back with ins
 - pack
 - move
 - watering